Overview

 Though there is no FDA approved medication for OCPD, people with OCPD who have co-occurring mental health conditions such as depression or anxiety may benefit from medications for those conditions.
 Treating anxiety and/or depression may make it easier to treat or cope with OCPD.

 Consult a medical doctor before starting, changing, or stopping a medication for any condition or symptom.
-This information is not a replacement for medical advice or diagnosis.
+This information is not a replacement for medical advice or diagnosis, the process of determining which disease or condition explains a person's symptoms and signs.

 The BetterHelp platform is not intended for any information regarding which drugs, medication, or medical treatment may be appropriate for you.
 The content is providing generalized information, not specific for one individual.
 You should not take any action without consulting with a qualified medical professional.